ElektroStudios/Steam-ID-Converter/README.md

 ## 📋 Features

+ - Automatically detects the format of the SteamID value and then performs the conversion.
- - Can convert a SteamID32 to SteamID64
+ - Can convert a SteamID32 to SteamID64.
- - Can convert a SteamID64 to SteamID32
+ - Can convert a SteamID64 to SteamID32.
  - Supports hexadecimal values.

 ## 👌 Use cases